-If you choose to take a lump sum, it is tax-free, subject to the Lifetime Allowance, but your pension is treated as earned income.
+Your retirement lump sum is tax-free but your pension is treated as earned income.
 Any income tax due under the tax code notified by HMRC will be deducted by the pension payroll provider.
 Deductions may be provisional until they have received the proper code.

-You should make any enquiries about your tax (quoting your pension reference and National Insurance number) to:
+Any enquiry about your tax should be sent (quoting your pension reference and National Insurance number) to: